Zenn0/Zenn0/README.md

 ##### NOW

-- ✨ Currently developing an **Adoption Pet App**, check here [Pet App Repo](https://github.com/Zenn0/adopt_pet_app)
+- ✨ Currently developing an **Adoption Pet App**
-- 🔭 Trying to find a second job to work with Mobile Development
+- 🔭 Trying to find a way to work with Mobile Development
 - :robot: Panning on doing a home server

 ##### BIO